 Outside the cities, where the clientele is older and pubs find it harder and harder to survive, local cooperatives are taking over.
-There are now about 80 community-run pubs in the UK, offering everything from library services to holding the local defibrillator.
+There are now over 100 community-run pubs in the UK, offering everything from library services to holding the local defibrillator.

 But still, the old-fashioned British pub is facing extinction unless the government does something about punitive tax rates, landlords are warning.

 “To put it simply, pubs are at the point of no return,” Christo Tofalli, landlord of Ye Olde Fighting Cocks in St Albans said.
-“Our pub’s massive 47 per cent increase in business rates is nothing in comparison to our neighbour, the Boot, which has seen a rates increase of 286 per cent.”
+“Our pub’s massive 47 percent increase in business rates is nothing in comparison to the Boot’s pub increase of 286 percent.”

 While the Chancellor’s announcement of the duty freeze is a welcome change, it does not solve the crisis threatening to put an end to an important aspect of British culture.
 Changes need to be made sooner rather than later in order to save the traditional British boozer.